A Non-Metric Approach to Space, Time and Gravitation: Spherically symmetric vacua

 The fields where the difference in philosophical basis between our quasi-metric theory and metric theories shows up most clearly are cosmology and large-scale astronomy.
-That is, the traditional big bang models (and alternative models also) describe the Universe as a dynamic system which evolution can be deduced from field equations given the initial conditions.
-Using this approach it is not surprising that one of the holy grails of modern cosmology is to deduce the ``correct" big bang model from observational data.
-In contrast to this, according to our theory the NKE due to a global scale factor is the dominant phenomenon on cosmological scales, and thus our description of the Universe is not primary that of a dynamic system.
-In fact, a natural beginning of the Universe according to our theory is described by the empty Universe toy model (4.4) in the limit $t{\rightarrow}0$.
-Thus even if this model has a curvature singularity at $t=0$ it does not represent a {\em physical} singularity since no particle world line actually originates at the singularity.
-This removes the vexing question of specifying ``natural" initial conditions, a question which cannot be avoided in a purely dynamic approach to cosmology.
-Instead we get the problem of constructing a quantitative theory of particle creation based on the NKE and vacuum fluctuations of non-gravitational fields.
+That is, the traditional big bang models (and alternative models also) describe the Universe as a dynamical system which evolution can be deduced from field equations given appropriate initial conditions.
+Using this approach, it is not surprising that one of the holy grails of modern cosmology is to deduce the ``correct" big bang model from observational data by fitting a number of cosmological parameters.
+In contrast to this, according to our theory, the NKE of space as described by a non-dynamical global scale factor is a separate phenomenon independent of scale, and thus our description of the Universe is not really that of a dynamical system (i.e., there is no ``cosmic dynamics'').
+In fact, a natural beginning of the Universe according to our theory is described by the empty universe toy model (4.4) in the limit $t{\rightarrow}0$.
+Thus even if this model has a curvature singularity at $t=0$, it does not represent a {\em physical} singularity since no particle world line actually originates at the singularity.
+This removes the vexing question of specifying ``natural" initial conditions, a question which cannot be avoided in a purely dynamical approach to cosmology.
+Instead, we get the problem of constructing a quantitative theory of particle creation based on the global NKE of space and vacuum fluctuations of non-gravitational fields.
 This may perhaps be done along the lines described in reference [10].
-Thus the possibility exists that one may construct a realistic universe model where the Universe has ``expanded from a hot dense phase" but yet does not actually belong to the class of big bang models.